Narrow-gauge railways in China: Yunnan Burma Railway

 Construction of the Yunnan Burma line started in 1941 but had to be aborted due to Japanese advances, and has never been completed.

 Other

-In many rural or suburban areas, metre-gauge railways were built to transport agricultural produce.
+In some rural or suburban areas, metre-gauge railways were built to transport agricultural produce.
 Such was the case of two light railways east of Pudong, Shanghai.
 They were isolated systems using small tank engines, like 4-4-2Ts.
 Later, experiments were made with gasoline railcar and trailer sets having Ford engines.
 They were closed in the 1950s and 1970s respectively and replaced by bus services.

 gauge railways

-In many provinces gauge light railways were used for mines and prominently in Henan and Sichuan they were used for rural transportation.
+In some provinces gauge light railways were used for mines and prominently in Henan and Sichuan they were used for rural transportation.
 Most of them were built in an era when most European light railways had started to dwindle in favour of roads.
 The Shibanxi Railway in Sichuan is being preserved as China's first heritage steam railway.
 The Bagou–Shixi Railway is still operating with steam locomotives, partly for heritage purposes.